Sambridda/Palm-Oil-System-Design/README.md

 Initial vessel proportions and aspect ratio estimates were produced as part of the thermal sizing work.
 Detailed manufacturable geometry and SolidWorks verification were completed by the team's mechanical engineer, who refined the dimensions to minimise plate waste and weld seam count.

 **PFD vs. P&ID**
-The Process Flow Diagram was produced as part of this proposal.
-The team's mechanical engineer has produced a separate P&ID; the two documents are currently not fully aligned and reconciliation is in progress.
-The oil distribution port (x/y/z) logic in the current revision is confirmed directly against the P&ID and taken as accurate as given, not re-derived from first principles.
+The Process Flow Diagram was produced as part of an earlier proposal but is now superseded — **P&ID III**, the mechanical engineer's latest Piping & Instrumentation Diagram revision, is the current authoritative process-routing reference, and the PFD is retained only for historical context.
+The oil distribution port (x/y/z) logic in the current revision is confirmed directly against P&ID III and taken as accurate as given, not re-derived from first principles.

 **Note:** The project is ongoing.
 The contributions documented here reflect the proposal and PLC-implementation stage.
 Detailed electrical design and physical commissioning are planned for subsequent phases.